On the Rank of Multigraded Differential Modules: High-low decompositions

 \section{High-low decompositions}

-The main tool, Theorem~\ref{tor-thm}, we use for finding a bound on the Betti number comes from an inequality of Santoni \cite{MR1028267} formulated to apply to differential modules.
-The modified statements and proofs are provided in this section for completeness.
+The main tool, Theorem~\ref{tor-thm}, we use for finding a bound on the Betti number comes from an inequality of Santoni \cite{MR1028267} reformulated to apply to differential modules.
 The essential idea is to use information about the ``top'' and ``bottom'' degree parts to derive information about the entire module.
-The meaning of ``top'' and ``bottom'' is made precise by a \emph{high-low decomposition}, Definition~\ref{single-var-high-low}.
+The meaning of ``top'' and ``bottom'' is made precise by a \emph{high-low decomposition}; see Definition~\ref{single-var-high-low}.